exploratory-io/book/wrangling/select.md

 # Select / Remove Columns
-Select / Rename column(s) by column names or by rule.
+Select / Remove column(s) by column names.

 ## How to Access This Feature